Zlata Filipović

 Zlata Filipović (born 3 December 1980) is a Bosnian-Irish diarist.
-She kept a diary from 1991 to 1993 when she was a child helping in Sarajevo during the Bosnian War.
+She kept a diary from 1991 to 1993 when she was a child living in Sarajevo during the Bosnian War, later published as a book.

-She and her family survived the war and moved to Paris where they lived for a year.

 Biography

 The only child of an advocate and a chemist, Filipović grew up in a middle-class family.
-From 1991 to 1993, she wrote in her diary, Mimmy, about the horrors of the siege of Sarajevo during the Bosnian War, through which she lived.
+From September 1991 to October 1993, she wrote in her diary, Mimmy, about the horrors of the siege of Sarajevo during the Bosnian War, through which she lived.
+The book, Zlata's Diary, was published in France and translated into over 36 languages worldwide.

 Filipović and her family survived and escaped to Paris, in 1993 where they stayed for a year.
 She attended St. Andrew's College, Dublin (a senior school), going on to graduate from the University of Oxford in 2001 with a BA in human sciences, and has lived in Dublin, Ireland since October 1995, where she studied at Trinity College Dublin.

 Filipović has continued to write.
 She wrote the foreword to The Freedom Writers Diary and co-edited Stolen Voices: Young People's War Diaries, From World War I to Iraq.
 She appeared on the Canadian version of the talk show Tout le monde en parle on 19 November 2006.
-As of 2016 she lived in Dublin, Ireland, working in the field of documentary and other film production.
+As of 2016, she lives in Dublin, Ireland, working in the field of documentary and other film production.